 "It's very good, but I'm not sure I'm ready to be reading it right now.
-I think I might need some distance.
-It's kind of a serendipity."
-Amy started to explain as Leon returned with his hands and face washed, hair damp and brushed back from his face wearing a clean T-shirt and sweat pants instead of his button down and cover-alls.
+I think I might need some distance."
+Amy started to explain as Leon came back in the room with his hands and face washed, hair damp and brushed back from his face and a clean T-shirt and sweat pants instead of his button down and cover-alls.

-"Your drink is right over there."
+"Your drink is right there."
 Maddy told him pointing to the sweating glass on the side table.
 Leon nodded in appreciation and went to it holding it up to the room in a gesture of cheers before taking a sip.

 "Man that's the stuff!"
-Leon said smacking his lips and heading for one of the two large armchairs adjacent to the sofa and across from the TV.
+Leon said smacking his lips and heading for one of the two large armchairs next to the sofa but across from the TV.
 Maddy watched him as he sat down being careful not to spill his drink.

-"So, what's the story with the sunflowers?"
+"So, what's the story with these flowers?"
 Maddy asked Leon nodding with her nose and forehead towards the giant arrangement situated somewhat between them on the coffee table.
-"They're real pretty."
-Amy offered, thinking Leon had gotten them for her for a second, but then remembering the conversation from earlier.
+"They're really pretty."
+Amy offered, thinking Leon had gotten them for her for a second, but then